 Visiting hours are between 11:45 a.m. and 3:45 p.m., Thursday, and 8:00 a.m. and 3:45 p.m., Friday through Sunday.
 Visitors must arrive at the facility’s Front Gate by 2:00 p.m. in order to be processed for visiting.

 Number and Duration of Visits

 Offenders will be allowed six visitors at a time in the Visiting Room.
 Non-walking infants will be allowed as a seventh visitor.
 Approved visitors will generally be allotted two visits per month.
 Minimum custody offenders and those participating in the PRESS program will be permitted three visits per month from their visitors.

 Unless prior approval is obtained from the Warden, visitors are allowed to visit only one offender at a time.

 Generally, visits will be for two and one-half hours Thursday and Friday; and one and one-half hours Saturday and Sunday.
-Minimum custody and IRP inmates will be permitted visits for three hours.
+Minimum custody and PRESS offenders will be permitted visits for three hours.
 In case of overcrowding, these times may be shortened at the staff’s discretion.

 Visiting by Minors

 Individuals under the age of 17 must be accompanied by an adult who is an approved visitor of the offender that the minor is visiting.
 Children 14 years of age and younger are not required to be on the offender’s visitor list.
 The correctional officers may require that proof of a child’s age (birth certificate) be furnished on their next visit, if his/her age appears questionable.
 Adults will be responsible for the behavior of minors in their company.
 Children will not be left unattended on institutional grounds.
 Minor spouses or emancipated minors (Marriage Certificate/Judgment of Emancipation required as proof) are not required to have adult escorts.